Cecil Waidyaratne: Honors

 He had been awarded the Vishista Seva Vibhushanaya (VSV) for distinguished service, his other medals include the Sri Lanka Army 25th Anniversary Medal, Ceylon Armed Services Long Service Medal, Sri Lanka Armed Services Long Service Medal, President's Inauguration Medal, Purna Bhumi Padakkama.

 Later life

 Following his retirement he was appointed Sri Lankan Ambassador to Thailand and held the post till December 1994.
 He died on 18 December 2001, while undergoing medical treatment in India.

 Family

-He married Thileka Jayewardene, daughter of Major T. F. Jayewardene.
+He married Thillaka Jayewardene daughter of Major T. F. Jayewardene.
+T.F Jayewardene who was born to Colonel T. G. Jayewardene and Lena Jayewardene née Attygalle, daughter of Mudaliyar Don Charles Gemoris Attygalle, Jayewardene was related to three major political families that would play a significant role in the pre- and post-Independence era of Ceylon.
+His cousins Sir John Kotelawala and Dudley Senanayake, became Prime Ministers and Junius Richard Jayewardene became the President of Sri Lanka.

+Cecil and Thillaka Waidyaratne had two children, Ruwan and Niroshini.